fstnetwork-jp/web3connect-api-doc-website/source/index.html.md

 </button>
 ```

-> 2. Let the end-user walk through the association process
+### Let the end-user walk through the association process

-> Once the end-user clicks the button, the end-user will walk through the association process in a newly opened web page (association page), and Web3Connect backend will associate the end-user account (will be created if needed) with the organization account (the reason why this API needs the `API_KEY_SECRET`).
+Once the end-user clicks the button, the end-user will walk through the association process in a newly opened web page (association page), and Web3Connect backend will associate the end-user account (will be created if needed) with the organization account (the reason why this API needs the `API_KEY_SECRET`).

-> 3. The organization process the callback http request (`redirect_url`)
+### The organization process the callback http request (`redirect_url`)

-> And finally, a url (the adjusted redirect url) :
+And finally, a url (the adjusted redirect url) :

 ```
 GET
 https://company.com/abc/def?g=h&userId=xxx&id_wallet_address=0x1234567890123456789012345678901234567890
 ```

-> will be opened by the end-user's web browser (a query param `id_wallet_address` is appended to the url) at the end of the association process, the organization should process this HTTP request to finish the organization's internal system process.
+The url will be opened by the end-user's web browser (a query param `id_wallet_address` is appended to the url) at the end of the association process, the organization should process this HTTP request to finish the organization's internal system process.

-> 4. The organization should store the `id_wallet_address` of the end-user
+### The organization should store the `id_wallet_address` of the end-user

-> The organization will need to store the `id_wallet_address` of the end-user inside their database.
+The organization will need to store the `id_wallet_address` of the end-user inside their database.

 Through this process, the organization will only know the `id_wallet_address` of an end-user, but not its email.